sportnginlegacy/objective-ci/README.md

 require 'bundler/setup'
 require 'objective-ci'

-:namespace ci do
+namespace :ci do
-  :task build do
+  task :build do
     # Takes care of installing pods and adding "Pods" to exclusions if Podfile is detected
     objective_ci = ObjectiveCi::CiTasks.new